OpenSLAM-org/openslam_g2o/README.txt

 g2o - General Graph Optimization

-g2o is licensed under LGPL version 3, whereas the GUI g2o_viewer is licensed under GPL version 3.
+g2o is licensed under LGPL version 3, whereas the following parts are licensed under GPL version 3:
+- g2o_viewer
+- g2o_incremental

 See the doc folder for the full text of the licenses.

 g2o is distributed in the hope that it will be useful,